Curved Page Divider

 Respecting Their Emotional Needs

 Foster youth may fail to articulate their emotions clearly.
-Over the holiday, they could act out, be withdrawn, or even appear anxious or sad.
+Over the holidays, they could act out, withdraw, or even appear anxious or sad.
 These behaviors are usually out of deep emotional hurt.

-In the role of caregiver, make a response with patience and understanding.
+In the role of a caregiver, respond with patience and understanding.
 When a child turns moody or becomes distant, do not take offence.
 Rather than that, softly check in with them.
 Inquire whether they would like to talk or spend the time quietly.
 Sometimes all it takes is to have someone sit beside one without intruding on the talk.

 Also, avoid forcing participation.
 If the child is not ready to receive gifts, attend gatherings, join traditions, and live respectfully in their space.
-Allow them to know that it’s normal to have complicated feelings now.
+Let them know it’s normal to have complicated feelings now.

 Establishing New, Flexible Traditions

 Sharing a new tradition is a wonderful way to make holidays in a foster care system comforting and similar.
 These don’t need to be complicated—they could be as simple as baking cookies on Christmas Eve, watching a movie, or having candles lit.
-It can give a sense of ritual and of being grounded.
+It can give a sense of ritual and grounding.

 Ensure your traditions are flexible.
-Foster care arrangements have the potential to change overnight, and children can join your home just before the holidays.
-The routines created can be shared or changed so that all children in your home feel involved, irrespective of their time in your house.
+Foster care arrangements can change overnight, and children can arrive in your home just before the holidays.
+The routines created can be shared or adjusted so that all children in your home feel involved, regardless of how long they have been in your home.

 Even though a child is returning to the birth family or moving to another home soon, you can still develop meaningful traditions that will follow them.
 Giving a holiday photo or a handmade ornament can help them take a piece of your home wherever they go.